Performance of Compressive Parameter Estimation via K-Median Clustering: Clustering Methods for Parameter Estimation

 There are some conditions that the signal $x$ should satisfy to minimize the estimation error when using Algorithm \ref{algorithm:clustering}. \begin{itemize} \item {\em Minimum Parameter Separation:} If two parameters $\theta_i$ and $\theta_j$ are too close to each other, the similarity of $\psi(\theta_i)$ and $\psi(\theta_j)$ makes it difficult to distinguish them.
 Therefore, our first condition considers the minimum separation distance:

-\item {\em Parameter Range:} Any parameter observed should be sufficiently far away from the bounds of the parameter range.
-It is often convenient to restrict the feasible parameters and sampled parameters in a small range, i.e, $\Thetabar$ is bounded.
+\item {\em Parameter Range:} It is often convenient to restrict the feasible parameters and sampled parameters in a small range, i.e, $\Thetabar$ is bounded.
+Any parameter observed should be sufficiently far away from the bounds of the parameter range.
 According to (\ref{equation:balanceweight}), which implies a balance of the proxy $v$ around the local maxima when using a clustering method, there will be a bias in the estimation due to the missed portion of the symmetric correlation function $\lambda$ when the unknown parameter is too close to the bound of the parameter range.
 Therefore, the condition should also consider the minimum off-bound distance $\epsilon$, formally written as

 \item {\em Dynamic Range:} If the magnitudes of some components in the signal are too small, they may be dwarfed by larger components and ignored by the greedy algorithms.
 Thus, we need to pose an additional condition on the dynamic range of the component magnitudes as defined in (\ref{equation:dynamic}). \end{itemize}